 Petunias

 They might be pedestrian – everyone has petunias – but they are so worth growing because the fragrance is so lovely that not even a lily can contend with it.
-This classic will grow well in the sun, and come in an almost limitless array of colors, from deep pink and purple, to multi-colored, to white and red.
-The height and spread range is quite large, with 30 cm spreads and 1.2 m height is not uncommon.
+This classic will grow well in the sun, and come in an almost limitless array of colours, from deep pink and purple to multi-coloured, to white and red.
+The height and spread range is quite large, with 30 cm spreads, and 1.2 m height is not uncommon.
 They are planted as nursery seedlings after the first frost.

 Snapdragon